Part of the DETECT Playbook ← Return to Hub

 When a Rogue Device alert is received, follow this 3-step response:

-1. LOCATE Check the switch MAC address table to see which physical port the device is plugged into.
+1. LOCATE Check the switch MAC address table to identify the physical port the device is plugged into.

 2. ISOLATE Log into the switch and administratively shut down (Disable) that specific port immediately.

-3. INSPECT Physically go to the port location to identify the hardware and the person responsible.
+3. INSPECT Physically go to the port location to identify the hardware and secure the device.

 Proactive Defense: Port Security

 The best way to “detect” a rogue device is to prevent it from connecting in the first place.
-Refer back to the Protect Phase: Pillar C to ensure all unused switch ports are disabled in software.
+You can virtually eliminate the risk of unauthorized hardware by following the hardening steps in the Protect Phase.

 Detect Phase: Summary & Audit Readiness Page